SentientWaterCooler/macnotes/lore stuff/Backstory/Events/Kal.md

-On the night [[Kal - Kalyre Fleistroro]] 's house burned down, he had dreamed of disaster.
+On the night [[Kal - Kalyre Fleistro]] 's house burned down, he had dreamed of disaster.
 His mom had tried to save him, and nearly did, yet Kal had left his treasured [[Music Box]] back in the house.
 Upon going to get it, a burning beam crushed his mother and killed her, and also crushed his legs.
 Kal does not remember how he survived.

 ***From Ethan;***